Jodh/Dota_Mod_SimpleRPG/README.md

 This small project will serve as practice for lua scripting language and using the workshopt tool Hammer.
 Goal is to:
   1. create a map with a single objective
   2. modify an existing hero

     a. change it's stats and stat cain
     b. give it new abilities, each with unique programming challenges
-    C. give the hero a unique property
+    c. give the hero a unique property
   3. use the hero in the map in some unique way